BradleyA/markit/README.md

 ## Output

     $ markit
-    Files to be marked and pushed to  remote  repository:
+    Files to be marked and pushed to remote Git repository:

     testfiles/sample.sh

-    Current git repository release number:  3.196
+    Current Git repository release number:  3.196
     Enter release number to commit files (example 3.41.7) or ctrl-c to stop.

     3.197